evanwill/_drafts/_notes/linux-intro.md

 If you have ever used a computer, almost everything will be familiar!
 No big deal.
 Here are a few things slightly different from Windows:

-- User accounts and passwords
+- User accounts and passwords.
+You are always logged in as a user and require a password to make any changes to the system (Windows tends to hide this).
-- File system, home directory
+- File system, home directory.
+Linux uses a different file system that Windows can't read and is presented differently.
+On Window the root is the drive letter `C:\`.
+Linux presents all drives as a unified file system, with the root at `/` and your user directory at `/home/username` (Linux doesn't use Windows back slashes `\`).
-- Updates
+- Updates.
+Updates are pushed out very regularly by most distros keeping you secure and fixing bugs.
+The updates cover the OS and all installed applications.
+First the catalog of all software in the distro's repositories is updated, then updates that apply to your installed software are downloaded.
+There is usually an updater application, you may need to start it manually.
-- Software center
+- Software center.
+Applications can be easily and securely installed from your distro's repository.
+There is usually an GUI app to find and manage your software.
-- Terminal, command line is really handy!
+- Terminal.
+Command line is really handy!
 See this [mini-workshop](https://evanwill.github.io/_drafts/notes/commandline.html).
-- UIdaho, connecting to AirVandalGold requires some extra steps, see [my instructions](https://evanwill.github.io/_drafts/notes/airvandalgold-setup.html).
+- UIdaho wifi.
+Connecting to AirVandalGold requires some extra steps, see [my instructions](https://evanwill.github.io/_drafts/notes/airvandalgold-setup.html).

 # Appendix